Learning about the various aspects of a listing agent before finding one is key.

 Because not all experienced listing agents will care about helping you achieve the best results.

-Here are the seven key qualifications that we believe define a top listing agent.
+Here are the seven key qualifications that we believe define a good listing agent.

 Relevant selling experience: Real estate agents who have sold similar properties in your area and near your price range will have a better understanding of how to make your home stand out from other nearby homes for sale.